rst2beamer/rst2beamer/README.txt

 Installation
 ============

 rst2beamer can be installed via setuptools / easy_install or manually.
 Consult the enclosed manual for further details.

 Usage
 =====

+rst2beamer should interpret a reasonable subset of restructured text and produce reasonable LaTeX.
+Not all features of beamer have been implemented, just a (large) subset that allows the quick production of good looking slides.
+These include:

+* Overlay lists (i.e. list items that appear point-by-point)
+* Beamer themes
+* Automatic centering and resizing of figures
+* Embedded notes and the output of note slides.
+* Arranging slide contents into columns.

+Some examples can be found in the ``docs/examples`` directory of the distribution.
+In practice, rst2beamer can be used with ``pdflatex`` to get PDF versions of a presentation.

 .. note::